-Jane Bashara: Husband Known As Master Bob’ Kept Secret Sex Dungeon Before Hiring Handyman To Kill Wife On Oxygen’s ‘It Takes A Killer’
+Jane Bashara: Husband Known As ‘Master Bob’ Kept Secret Sex Dungeon Before Hiring Handyman To Kill Wife On Oxygen’s ‘It Takes A Killer’

 — Ekow Tachie Ephraim (@ojigbeready) October 23, 2016

-The sad turn of events occurred in January 2012.
+The sad turn of events occurred in January of 2012.
 That’s when authorities say that a prominent female marketing executive named Jane Bashara vanished into thin air.
 It was her husband, Bob, who reported her missing.

 According to detectives, she was last seen by her co-workers who say that she attended a meeting and was headed home.
 Police questioned Bob Bashara, a real-estate businessman, who claimed that he grew concerned when he couldn’t find her.